Solar powered generator

 Power (measured in watts) = volts x amps (or VA)

-The voltage drops by a quarter, the amperage goes up four times, but the watts remain the same at 400 watts of power being provided from the PV.
+The voltage drops by a quarter, the amperage goes up four times, but the power remain the same at 400 watts being provided from the PV.

 You may say, so what, do I really need to know this?
 Yes!
 Why?
-Later, when we talk about losses in energy along the pathway, we'll see that the losses are dependent on the current (amps), but not the voltage.
+Later, when we talk about losses in energy along the pathway, we'll see that the lost watts are dependent on the current (amps), but not the voltage.

-So, there are big losses in that cabling between the regulator and the batteries, because of the very high current, so those cables must be as short as possible, less than a metre, and as thick as possible.
+So there are big losses between the regulator and the batteries, because of the very high current, unless those cables are short, less than a metre; and as thick as possible.

-Got it?
+Have you got it?
 The cables at C (refer to the diagram above) must be SHORT AND THICK.
-Because the current is high and we want to minimise the losses (as heat) in the cabling.
+Because the current is high and we want to minimise the losses (as heat) in the wiring.

 Those losses

-The energy losses in the cables follow the formula:
+The energy losses in the cables follow the formula known as Joule's first law.

 Heat generated = (amps) squared x (resistance) x (time)